cythral/cfn/README.md

 ## Infra Design Decisions
 - Use reusable delegation sets to setup vanity nameservers.
 That way, I can give a client a set of nameservers to point their domain to, before even creating a hosted zone for it.
 This also means they don't have to update their nameservers if the hosted zone accidentally gets deleted (plus no ^48 hour wait time for those changes to take effect).
   - Shared account has a VPC with a CIDR of 10.1.0.0/16.
 DNS records will get pointed to an internet facing load balancer in this account, which peers with VPCs in the dev and prod accounts.
-Routing is chosen based on whether the host header contains a dev subdomain.
   - Dev has a VPC with a CIDR of 10.2.0.0/16 and Prod's is 10.3.0.0/16.
 Traffic from the load balancer to ECS Services is routed via AppMesh.